 Defence is taking a considered and holistic approach to training area development to ensure Australian Defence Force (ADF) and Singapore Armed Forces requirements are met.
 Defence is mindful of family and Indigenous ties to land.

-This Initiative will be in partnership with the local communities to maximise their economic benefit.
+The Initiative will be in partnership with the local communities to maximise their economic benefit.
 Defence is exploring how best to minimise pressure on the agricultural sector, including looking at options to purchase land which is of less agricultural value, but is still suitable for military training.

 By working with willing sellers to develop viable expansion options, the Initiative will deliver benefits for local communities, as well as for the ADF and our bilateral relationship with Singapore.